rhsgsa/hybrid-cloud-coolstore/README.md

 01. **If you want to install with F5**, follow these steps and skip the 'make install' step below.

 	*   Create and download your F5 XC API Certificate file and store it to the same directory as this README.
-Fetch the ceert from https://f5-asean.console.ves.volterra.io/web/workspaces/administration/personal-management/api_credentials - the file must be named `f5xc.p12`.
+Fetch the cert from https://f5-asean.console.ves.volterra.io/web/workspaces/administration/personal-management/api_credentials - the file must be named `f5xc.p12`.
 Remember the password you chose to create the cert file.
-	*   Add your chosen password for the API Ceetificate and store it to a file in the same directory - the file must be named `f5xc.password`
+	*   Add your chosen password for the API Certificate and store it to a file in the same directory - the file must be named `f5xc.password`
         *   Execute the following command:

 		make install-with-f5